brainlife/docs/docs/tutorial/networkneuroscience-structural.md

 1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
     * Choose 'fsleyes' as your viewer
     * Only have the file titled 'out.nii.gz' selected in the viewer
+1. You can also generate a QA image of the results by running the 'Generate images of T1' using the ACPC-aligned anatomical image generated above!
+Archive the results and save with the tag 'qa t1 acpc'.

 Once you're happy with the alignment, you can move onto Freesurfer parcellation generation!